-As discussed in Chapter 6 of this guide, the United States Department of the Treasury’s Office of Foreign Assets Control (OFAC) also restricts the export of items to certain destinations and entities.
-Sometimes there is overlapping jurisdiction between OFAC sanctions programmes and other US export control regimes, such as BIS.
+As discussed in US-related chapters of this guide, the United States Department of the Treasury’s Office of Foreign Assets Control (OFAC) also restricts the export of items to certain destinations and entities.
+Sometimes there is overlapping jurisdiction between OFAC sanctions programmes and other US export control regimes, such as the EAR.
 In some cases, a licence may be required from one or even multiple authorities to export items subject to US jurisdiction, particularly to embargoed destinations.
-It is important to determine which US export controls regimes may apply to a specific transaction and assess licensing requirements accordingly.
+It is important to determine which US export control regimes may apply to a specific transaction and assess licensing requirements accordingly.

-Various other US government entities also play a role in administering US export controls, including the US Department of Commerce’s Census Bureau, which is responsible for ensuring the accuracy of the trade control data reporting; the Nuclear Regulatory Commission and the Department of Energy, which regulate exports relating to nuclear items and technology; the Federal Emergency Management Authority, which is more recently responsible for overseeing exports of personal protective equipment from the United States; and the US Patent and Trademark Office, which administers regulations overseeing exports of technology in connection with patent applications and related filings.
-You can find additional information about other US government agencies and offices with export control responsibilities at BIS’s website.
+Various other US government entities also play a role in administering US export controls, including the US Department of Commerce’s Census Bureau, which is responsible for ensuring the accuracy of the trade control data reporting; the Nuclear Regulatory Commission and the Department of Energy, which regulate exports relating to nuclear items and technology; the Federal Emergency Management Agency, which is more recently responsible for overseeing exports of personal protective equipment from the United States; and the US Patent and Trademark Office, which administers regulations overseeing exports of technology in connection with patent applications and related filings.
+Additional information about other US government agencies and offices with export control responsibilities is available at the BIS website.

 Export Administration Regulations